Teaching Writing Online

 • Meet with your students one-on-one.
 Schedule at least one mandatory Zoom meeting with students during the semester.
 The students and teacher get to see and hear one another, and it's an opportunity to offer writing feedback verbally.

 • Meet with your students in small groups.
 A problem that sometimes arrises in group projects is that one group member fails to respond to the others.
-The University Center for Teaching and Learning suggets that instructors create an occasion for group members to "meet" one another.
+The University Center for Teaching and Learning suggests that instructors create an occasion for group members to "meet" one another.
 The idea here is that we naturally feel more responsibility toward people we actually know than we do toward names on a screen.
 Outside of group projects, small group meetings are great ways to host small workshops, generate ideas, or otherwise ask students to share their work with one another.

 • Suggest alternate avenues for student-to-student interaction.
 For example, group chats might be helpful for online students.